Death of Kendrick Johnson: Legal actions

 Shortly before the lawsuit was filed, U.S. Attorney Michael J. Moore said in a statement that a federal investigation was still open and that "the investigation has proven more complicated and taken longer than originally anticipated."
 After Moore resigned in 2015, the case was transferred to the Northern District of Ohio under U.S. Attorney Steven Dettelbach.
 Shortly after receiving the case, Dettlebach also resigned.
 Despite these resignations, the Department of Justice investigation continued.

 In November 2015, the Department of Justice filed a motion in the civil case to intervene and stay the case.
 The U.S. Attorney said allowing evidence discovery in the civil suit to continue would have a "chilling effect" on the federal investigation, which had expanded into investigating possible obstruction and grand jury witness tampering.
 After the Justice Department's motion was denied, Johnson's parents dismissed their own wrongful death lawsuit, saying that they hoped to refile it after the conclusion of the federal investigation.
 They were subsequently sued for more than $850,000 in attorney fees and $1,000,000 in defamation damages.

 On June 20, 2016, the Department of Justice announced that they would not be filing any criminal charges related to Johnson's death, stating, "After extensive investigation into this tragic event, federal investigators determined that there is insufficient evidence to prove beyond a reasonable doubt that someone or some group of people willfully violated Kendrick Johnson's civil rights or committed any other prosecutable federal crime."
 On August 10, 2017, Georgia Judge Richard Porter ruled that Johnson's family and their attorney had to pay more than $292,000 in legal fees to the dozens of respondents in their civil suit, writing "testimony shows that they had no evidence to support their claims that the [brothers] killed Johnson or that any of the other defendants engaged in a conspiracy to conceal the cause or manner of Johnson's death."

-On March 10, 2021, the case was officially reopened.
-However, Lowndes County Sheriff Ashley Paulk stated that he would not be claiming there was something wrong with the original investigation or that the original investigation's conclusion of an accidental death was wrong.
+On March 10, 2021, the case was officially reopened by Lowndes County Sheriff Ashley Paulk.
+Paulk put up a $500,000 reward — of his own cash — for information leading to the conviction of anyone who killed Kendrick Johnson.
+According to Paulk, he and two other investigators pored through the case for 13 months before coming to his conclusions.
+In January 2022, the second investigation was closed with no charges filed.
+Paulk released a finding saying "...there was no homicide, no coverup, no conspiracy in the January 2013 death of the teen.
+It was simply a tragic and bizarre accident."
+Paulk stated that he would not be claiming there was something wrong with the original investigation or that the original investigation's conclusion of an accidental death was wrong.
 The sheriff also stated he does not consider the case to be a homicide.
 He further stated that two brothers, named in previous legal actions by the Johnsons, are not suspects.
-In January 2022, the second investigation was closed with no charges filed.